Reapplying sunscreen over makeup

 Method 3: Cushion or powder with SPF

-Avoid common issues
+Avoid common problems

 Which sunscreen suits you?